Xazax-hun/csa-testbench/README.md

 python gen_project_list.py 'pthread_mutex_t' 'C C++' 5 −−output pthread.json
 ```

-Itt will generate a list of 5 projects which can be both C or C++ projects that
+It will generate a list of 5 projects which can be both C or C++ projects that
 are using `pthread_mutex_t`.

 Running Experiments